History (see directly below) | More Manchester

 to my cousin Dan King).

-The county court house was built by the city in 1868, a
+The County Court House [Hillsborough] was built by the city in

-two-story brick structure situated at the corner of Merrimack
+1868, a two-story brick structure situated at the corner

 By